GideonKoenig/aralacs-take-home/apps/backend/README.md

 $ yarn run test:cov
 ```

+See `TESTING.md` for test scope, strategy, and coverage targets.

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.